-The prices of products listed on online shopping sites like Amazon vary every single day and Google Docs can help you keep track of these price fluctuations via email.
-Just put the items that you wish to buy from Amazon in a Google Spreadsheet and it will do the rest.
-If the price of product drops on Amazon, you get an email alert and will thus never miss that deal again.
+The prices of products listed on Amazon shopping website vary every day and a simple Google Spreadsheet can help you keep monitor and track these price fluctuations via email.
+Just put the items that you wish to buy from Amazon in a spreadsheet and it will send you an email alert when the product drops on Amazon.
+You’ll thus never miss that deal again.

 Track Amazon Prices with Google Docs

 The Amazon price tracker is easy to configure.
-All you have to do is add the URLs of product pages that you wish to track inside a Google Spreadsheet.
+All you have to do is add the links (URLs) of Amazon product pages inside a Google Spreadsheet.
 For instance, here’s the product page for iPad and here’s the search page for iPad – you need to put the URL of the product page in the spreadsheet.

-The tool can track prices of all products listed on Amazon.com and the various country-specific websites including amazon.fr, amazon.de, amazon.es, amazon.ca, amazon.it, amazon.in, amazon.co.jp and amazon.co.uk.
+Amazon Tracker can monitor prices of all products (except Kindle ebooks) listed on Amazon.com and the country-specific websites including amazon.fr, amazon.de, amazon.es, amazon.ca, amazon.it, amazon.in, amazon.co.jp and amazon.co.uk.

 Here’s how you can set up the price tracker inside Google Docs:

-- Open the Amazon Price Tracker Google Sheet and enter one or more URLs of product pages from Amazon in column B. The sheet has some sample product URLs to get you started.
+- Click here to copy the Amazon Price Tracker spreadsheet in your Google Drive and enter URLs of one or more Amazon products in column B. The sheet has some sample product URLs to get you started.

 - Replace firstname.lastname@example.org in the yellow cell with your own email address.
 This is where the email alerts will be sent.